MitMaro/git-interactive-rebase-tool/README.md

 ### Windows

-Supported on the latest versions of Windows 8.1 and Windows 10 and Windows 11.
+Supported on the latest versions of Windows 10 and Windows 11.

-The tool is tested on Windows 10 in [PowerShell](https://docs.microsoft.com/powershell/) and Command Prompt inside [Windows Console](https://docs.microsoft.com/windows/console/) and [Windows Terminal](https://docs.microsoft.com/windows/terminal/).
+The tool is tested on Windows 11 in [PowerShell](https://docs.microsoft.com/powershell/) and Command Prompt inside [Windows Console](https://docs.microsoft.com/windows/console/) and [Windows Terminal](https://docs.microsoft.com/windows/terminal/).
 The latest version of Git Bash provided from [Git for Windows](https://gitforwindows.org/) is also supported.

 Windows Console and Git Bash are only minimally supported, and some features or graphical glitches may occur.
 Windows Console running in [legacy mode](https://docs.microsoft.com/windows/console/legacymode) is not supported.